 e) Foreign Exchange Outgo

-Management Discussion and Analysis Report which forms part of this annual report hasbeen provided separately.
+Management Discussion and Analysis Report is annexed which forms part of this Report asAnnexure-V.

 The Company has been addressing various risks impacting the Company and developed riskpolicy and procedures to inform Board members about the risk assessment and minimizationprocedures.